-Where necessary in multi-defendant cases, and upon a showing of good cause, the parties may apply for one extension of time within which to hold said meeting.
+Where necessary in multi-defendant cases, and upon a showing of good cause, the parties (issued 7/1/20)

+may apply for one extension of time within which to hold said meeting.

 The parties must file a joint Meet and Confer Statement within 30 days after service of the responsive pleading.
 It will be the responsibility of the plaintiff to arrange the conference and to prepare the joint statement, including areas of disagreement.